Young People Are Facing A Mental Health Crisis: Here's Why + What We Can Do To Help

-To shed light on this insidious problem, U.S. Surgeon General Vivek H. Murthy issued a public health advisory on Tuesday, detailing the mental health crisis affecting children, adolescents, and young adults.
+To shed light on this insidious problem, U.S. Surgeon General Vivek H. Murthy issued a public health advisory1 on Tuesday, detailing the mental health crisis affecting children, adolescents, and young adults.
 "The challenges today's generation of young people face are unprecedented and uniquely hard to navigate.
 And the effect these challenges have had on their mental health is devastating," he shares in the introduction of the report.

 The statistics on the matter are staggering.
 Murthy shares that from 2009 to 2019, the proportion of high school students reporting persistent feelings of sadness or hopelessness increased by 40%.